Slagheaps

 Fortunately The Atkinson – an all-purpose gallery, museum, library, theatre and café – has recently been refurbished and is great.
 I wandered round the gallery, noting the Laura Knight ballerinas that I’d seen at the Milton Keynes Gallery – and surely I’ve seen that Pygmalion somewhere?
 It was mostly traditional art – which was fine by me when the contemporary world was represented by a Tracey Emin neon scribble.
 There was so little to “unpack” there.
 Whereas “Lilith” . . . oh, my goodness!

 There was also an exhibition of paintings by Southport-born Philip Connard – impressionist, WWI artist, decorator, teacher.
 His dates are 1875-1958, which brings me nicely to the book I am reading at the moment: “The Horse’s Mouth”.
 (Fourth or fifth attempt, although I sailed through “Herself Surprised” thirty-odd years ago.)
-The fictional Gulley Jimpson is of a similar era – although it would be libellous to suggest that Connard resembled Jimpson in any other way!
+The fictional Gulley Jimson is of a similar era – although it would be libellous to suggest that Connard resembled Jimson in any other way.
 Connard’s paintings were a bit “blah”, but he could capture light on flowers beautifully – and he was certainly versatile.

 There was also a small exhibition of Connard’s contemporaries, including Sickert, Cadell and Fergusson.
 I added to my collection of Glyn Philipot paintings too, along with one by Frank Brangwyn which made me realise how sensitised I have become to current preoccupations.
 I am so used to being lectured by gallery labels on the out-of-date mindsets and values behind so many works of art that it was quite a shock to come across Brangwyn’s painting of a slave market without any commentary.
 And I realised that I did indeed find it shocking: I thought it needed some context for a younger viewer – which was perhaps a bit patronising of me.
 (I also rethought my reaction to an earlier Brangwyn painting of the same name, which was an exercise in self-reflection.)
 I wasn’t even sure if it was a real scene or something conjured up from an overwrought Victorian imagination – like “Lilith” again.
 (It did rather amuse me that most of Napier’s output on ArtUK are portraits of Victorian worthies – with the occasional nude offering a possible peek into what went on beneath those top hats and bushy beards.)